What does the Safe and Sober program include?

 When can my school use the program?

-The middle/junior high school program is available for use in the fall semester after October 1.
+The middle/junior high school program is available online now for the 2017-2018 school year.
+Program materials will be made available to your school as soon as you register.
+These materials include the complete video, discussion guides and an online pledge card option.
 Many middle/junior high schools choose to use the materials for Red Ribbon Week which is October 23-31.
-Pledge numbers are due from all registered middle/junior high schools by the end of the fall semester.
+But you may decide to use it for National Drug and Alcohol Facts Week (Jan.
+22-28) or April which is Alcohol Awareness Month.
+Pledge numbers are due from all registered middle/junior high schools by May 11, 2019.

-The high school program is available for use at any point during the spring semester after January 15.
-We ask that you use the materials and report back your final pledge numbers by May 10, 2017 so that we know how the materials are being used.
+The high school program is available online now for the 2017-2018 school year.
+Program materials will be made available to your school as soon as you register.
+These materials include the complete video, discussion guides and an online pledge card option.
+You can use the program the week or time that works best for you.
+We ask that you use the materials and report back your final pledge numbers by May 11, 2019, so that we know how the materials are being used.

 How do I make the Safe and Sober program the best that it can be?

-If you have any questions about the Safe and Sober program, please contact Mackenzie Hernandez at 417-631-4009 or at Mackenzie@missourisafeandsober.com.
+If you have any questions about the Safe and Sober program, please contact Whitney Mann at 417-631-4009 or at Whitney@Missourisafeandsober.com.